epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

-# A Star is Born: Your Blueprint to Achieving Global Acting Fame
+# A Star Cast is Born: Striking Gold with the Perfect Lineup

 ## Abstract
 Striving for Hollywood fame requires a meticulous strategy.
 To navigate the challenging waters of an acting career, one must consider where to begin.